mithuGit/Thai-Boxing-Assistant/README.md

 - DTW's "one reference sample" approach showed limited adaptability compared to RF's learned patterns
 - Angle velocities and limb speeds emerged as critical features for RF

+For annotated example videos, you can visit this link to HesseBox to view and download them: https://next.hessenbox.de/index.php/s/QYmKeE8tKrjPASq

+For experiments with object detection, an annotated dataset is available on Roboflow: https://universe.roboflow.com/ai-lab-homm5/thai-boxing-object-detection

 ## Installation (Windows/macOS)

 Python **3.12** is required due to Mediapipe